digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/data-sources/mariadb.md

 title: MariaDB
 ---

-ToolJet can connect to both self-hosted and cloud-based MariaDB servers to read and write data.
+JumpStart can connect to both self-hosted and cloud-based MariaDB servers to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the MariaDB global datasource, you can either click on the **+ Add new global datasource** button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the MariaDB global datasource, you can either click on the **+ Add new global datasource** button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-**ToolJet requires the following connection details to connect to MariaDB:**
+**JumpStart requires the following connection details to connect to MariaDB:**

 - **Host:** The hostname or IP address of the MariaDB server.
 - **Username:** The username for the MariaDB account.